gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Improved Gradle Daemon, now enabled by default

-The performance improvements gained by using the Daemon are staggering: our performance tests [show that builds could be up to 75% faster](http://gradle.org/blog/gradle-3-0-m1-unleash-the-daemon/), just by enabling the Gradle Daemon.

-We have been working hard to make the Gradle Daemon aware of its health and impact on the system it's running on; and we believe that it is now robust enough to be enabled by default.

-We encourage you to give the improved Daemon a try.
+As mentioned above, the Gradle Daemon is now more robust, efficient and self-aware.
+It has now been _enabled by default_ to make your builds [faster than ever](http://gradle.org/blog/gradle-3-0-m1-unleash-the-daemon/).
 If for some reason you encounter problems, it can always [be disabled](userguide/gradle_daemon.html#daemon_faq) if necessary.

 ### View the status of Gradle Daemons